Luzifer/twitch-bot/wiki/Home.md

   myvariable: true
   anothervariable: "string"

+# List of auto-messages.
+See documentation for details or use
+# web-interface to configure.
 auto_messages:
   - channel: 'mychannel'          # String, channel to send message to
     message: 'Automated message'  # String, message to send